AndyRey7/brewery-code-challenge/README.md

-# brewery-code-challenge
+# Brewery-Code-Challenge

 ## Author

 * **Andy Reyes** - [AndyRey7](https://github.com/AndyRey7)

 ## About
 An app where the user can select from a list of breweries and see more information on the certain brewery that is clicked from the list on the left.
-This was one using the OpenBreweryDB API and then afterwards I implemented my own fetch API database with Ruby on Rails.
+At first I used the OpenBreweryDB API to fetch data and then afterwards I implemented my own fetch API database with Ruby on Rails for the optional task.

 ## Setup